-Japan PM says blocked US Steel deal could hit investments
+Japan PM Says Blocked US Steel Deal Could Hit Investments

 “They need to be able to explain clearly why there is a national security concern, or else further discussions on the matter will not work,” he added.

-Nippon Steel reportedly plans to hold a news conference on Tuesday, when US Secretary of State Antony Blinken will also be visiting Japan following a trip to South Korea.
+Nippon Steel reportedly plans to hold a news conference today, as US Secretary of State Antony Blinken arrived in Tokyo on Monday following a trip to South Korea.

 Biden's decision followed extended wrangling over competing domestic political, economic and trade demands.